PeterShinners/comp/design/tag.md

 ## Tag Reference and Notation

 Tags are referenced using reversed hierarchy notation with `.` as the separator for hierarchy levels.
 The most specific part comes first, with parent components added only when disambiguation is needed.
+Partial names automatically match if unambiguous - for example, `#cat` will match `#animal.pet.cat` if there's only one tag named "cat" in the hierarchy.
 When tags are imported from other modules, the full reference includes the module namespace using `/` as the separator.

 ```comp
 ; Local hierarchy references